 “No matter how much I do for them/ No matter how much I do for myself/ No matter which way I look at it/ Fulfillment passes me by”.
 Have you felt like you’ve lived your whole life for another person?
 Have you ever felt empty inside when the whole world is telling you that you should be full?
 That you are blessed?
 That you are lucky?

 But you feel selfish.
 You hate your “inner chaos” that makes you fight yourself over your own selfishness.
 Fulfillment will pass you by, as you can never seize it.
 You chase the wrong things thinking that material desires can fill that hole inside your heart.
 Even people can’t fill it.
-There is an inner peace that can only be realized through communion with your Creator, Jesus Christ, and the universe he has created.
+There is an inner peace that can only be realized through communion with your Creator, Jesus Christ, and the reality he has created.
 This was the case for me, anyways.
-A real peace…a complete joy.
+A real peace.
+A complete joy.
 Instead of being driven to destruction, I feel like I am elevated to freedom and spiritual connection.

 3. Ego Hedonist